 \section{Conclusion and future research}

 We have seen that the $L^1$-Potts functional is particularly well suited to reconstruct piecewise constant functions under non-Gaussian noise.
 We established a continuous $L^1$-Potts model with the feature that the limits of minimizers of its (possibly non-equidistant) discretizations are minimizers of the continuous model.
-For the solution of these discrete $L^1$-Potts functionals, we have presented an exact and fast algorithm.
+For the solution of these discrete $L^1$-Potts functionals, we have introduced an exact and fast algorithm.

-We could show that the $L^1$-Potts functional is robust to mild blurring.
+We have shown that the $L^1$-Potts functional is robust to mild blurring.
 For strongly blurred signals and known source of blurring, we have proposed an algorithm to solve the associated $L^1$-Potts deconvolution problem.
-One point of future research is to obtain analytic results for this heuristic approach.
+One direction of future research is to obtain analytic results for this heuristic approach.

-Another direction of future research are generalizations to higher dimensions.
-The direct generalization of the Potts functional to higher dimensions is NP-hard \cite{boykov2001fast}, thus computationally unamenable.
+Another direction of future research is the application of our computational strategies to higher dimensional problems.
+Minimizing the direct analogue of the Potts functional in higher dimensions is a NP-hard problem \cite{boykov2001fast}.
 However, the computational load may be reduced by restricting the set of admissible partitions.
 One approach in that direction are wedgelets \cite{donoho1999wedgelets}.
 In the $L^2$ setting, a fast wedgelet algorithm has been obtained in \cite{friedrich2008efficient}.
 Building on the ideas for the fast computations of medians in this paper, the authors were able to derive a fast algorithm for the computation of $L^1$-wedgelets.
 Its computational complexity lies in the order of $O(n \log n),$ where $n$ is the number of pixels.
 This result is the matter of a forthcoming paper.
-Here, one direction of further research is to find fast algorithms for a wider class of allowed partitions.
+Here, a related open problem is to find fast algorithms for wider classes of admissible partitions.